Have we met before? The secrets behind the sex-lives of gay men

-Part of a series commissioned by the BBC, Have We Met Before? by filmmaker Oliver Mason looks at the changing landscape of dating for queer men.
+In his film Have We Met Before? filmmaker Oliver Mason looks at the changing landscape of dating for queer men.

-Mason and his producer Syd Heather have combined real documentary interviews with a cinematic narrative, delivering the authenticity of a documentary with the visual appeal of a lust-filled drama.
+Mason has combined real-life interviews with a dramatised cinematic narrative – delivering the authenticity of a documentary with the visual appeal of a lust-filled drama.

 What initially drew you to this aspect of the experience and history of gay men?

 The BBC and BFI sent out a brief for new and emerging filmmakers to celebrate the 30th anniversary of the internet.
 Being a gay man in my early 30s, I initially thought about how the internet – and specifically, Gaydar – radically changed how gay men could meet each other.